paramanandnarsinhabhat/Optimizing-Neural-Networks-Hyperparameter-Tuning-with-Keras/source/steps.md

 - Experiment with different hyperparameters to improve the model's performance.
 This includes changing activation functions, increasing hidden layers, increasing epochs, and changing the optimizer.
 - After making changes, recompile and retrain the model, then evaluate its performance.

-These steps outline the process of solving the Emergency vs Non-Emergency vehicle classification problem using deep learning with Keras and scikit-learn.
-You can refer to the specific code comments and explanations in your original code for more details on each step.